 - a slice of the gluten-free, vegan cookie pie

-My hubby also ordered a trio of vegan cupcakes.
-I took a bite of each (except for the hubby’s cupcakes) and then promptly froze the rest for another day.
+OH…and a trio of vegan cupcakes.
+I took a bite of each and then promptly froze the rest for another day.
 I wanted to have just enough of a taste to feel spoiled and give you my honest feedback, but not go into sugar shock.

 The savory foods were good, but the baked goods are really where Papa Ganache shines.
 Everything was delicious.
 My only complaints are these: the cheesecake texture wasn’t spot-on.
 It had too much of a silken/soft tofu mouthfeel which might have been masked if the chocolate flavor was a little more intense.
 Also, the donut was, of course, fried, but it was a little too greasy for my taste.
 It left an oily film on my lips and that was slightly off-putting.
 Beyond that, everything was delectable; my photos just don’t do the place justice, but God in heaven, was it good!